March 6-8, 2020

 - Items for Fire Building: 4 hat fulls of Tender (size of match), 4 hat fulls of Kindling (size of pinky finger), 10-15 pieces of Fuel (size of wrist).
 Please bring the wood in bags (e.g., paper sacks) for easier transport - it can be mixed up

-- Optional items: extra table (each patrol will be supplied one picnic table), marshmallows & sticks, raised firebox & wood (if you want a fire), 5-gallon buckets & shovel (to remove all ashes & unused wood), Boy Scout Handbook, canopy
+- Optional items: extra table, marshmallows & sticks, raised firebox & wood (if you want a fire), 5-gallon buckets & shovel (to remove all ashes & unused wood), Boy Scout Handbook, canopy

 ||Start cooking breakfast and clean up